-San Diego Receipt of Stolen Property Lawyer
+San Diego Receipt of Stolen Property Attorneys

 According to California Penal Code 496, individuals found in possession of stolen property can be charged with a misdemeanor or a felony.
 Either charge can result in fine, imprisonment, or both.

 But what happens when the recipient is not aware that the goods were stolen?
 That matter becomes a bit more complicated.

 The burden of proof, or the obligation of finding and presenting evidence that proves a case, lies with the police in cases of stolen property.
 They must be able to prove that the property was stolen, that the individual in question received the property, and that the individual knew the property was stolen.
 Without all three of these conditions being met, there is no crime and a criminal defense attorney can help get the case thrown out of court.

 But anyone can say that they simply did not know that the item was stolen, and many do.
 In order to separate fact from fiction, there are some factors the police will take into consideration.

 - Did the individual help conceal the property?
 For instance, if someone purchased a car and kept it in their friend’s garage instead of their own, that may indicate that they knew it was stolen and wanted to ensure it was not on their property in case of an investigation.